Abhi00kh/Firewall-final./README.md

+# DO NOT CLONE THIS PROJECT

-# Neural Network-Based Web Application Firewall (WAF)
+#Neural Network-Based Web Application Firewall (WAF)

 ## Overview
 This project implements a **Neural Network-Based Web Application Firewall (WAF)** designed to protect web applications from **SQL Injection, XSS, DDoS, OS Command Injection, and File Inclusion attacks**.
 The system uses **deep learning models** to classify incoming HTTP requests as legitimate or malicious in real-time, achieving **95% accuracy** in detection.